jshou403/hello-liri/README.md

 # hello-liri

-#### Liri is a CLI application that uses node packages to access movie and music data to output information relevant to the user's search query.
+#### Liri is an application with a CLI that uses node packages to access movie and music data to output information relevant to the user's search query.

 * [Repository](https://github.com/jshou403/hello-liri)